BillionsNetwork/billions-token/README.md

 ## Deploy with Safe Multisig

-1. Create `scripts/safe/deployment/safe-config-<network>.json` for the configuration of the Safe account filling the number of owners, private keys, etc. for your new Safe Multisig.
+1. Create `scripts/safe/deployment/safe-config-<network>.json` for the configuration of the Safe account filling the number of owners, private key for the sender, etc. for your new Safe Multisig.

         Example for Ethereum Sepolia:
         ```